Celebrating Neurodiversity: How SensationALL supports our community

 Together, we can ensure that every neurodivergent individual and their family in the north east has the support they deserve to thrive.

-Meet our team!
+Meet the service team!

 What’s your role at SensationALL and what does it involve?